|Linda and I, in Cancun (the sun was bright!)|

-The person with the unhealed, bleeding heart brings their bloody mess into every relationship and, if the other gets close enough, they get bled on.
-Probably they are wounded too and that's why, unknowingly, they are attracted to another hurting person.
+The person with an unhealed, bleeding heart brings their bloody mess into every relationship and, if the other gets close enough, they get bled on.
+Probably they are wounded too, and that's why, unknowingly, they are attracted to another hurting person.
 Misery loves company.
-(People that bond in their misery form some of the most dysfunctional relationships.)
+People that bond in their misery form dysfunctional relationships.

 Who a person is pre-maritally is who they are maritally.
 Unless, of course, they change.
-Just being in a relationship doesn't bring healing.
-Often the opposite happens; viz., old, oozing scars get re-opened.
+But just being in a relationship doesn't bring healing.
+Often the opposite happens.
+Old, oozing scars get re-opened.
 We cannot restore the souls of others.

 God, on the other hand, is the Soul-Restorer (Psalm 23:3).
-Therefore know and be known by him.
-I've seen this work, in my own life and many others.
-In relationship counseling Linda and I try to bring people back to this.
+Therefore, know and be known by him.
+I've seen this work, in my own life and others.
+In relationship counseling Linda and I attempt to bring people back to this.

-After countless hours of counseling couples, pre-counseling them, post-marital counseling, and wedding-doing over the past forty-three years Linda and I have seen marriages get restored in love.
-This happens when husband and wife stop viewing each other as either "savior" or "destroyer," individually look to God, cry out "Change me, O God!", and respond to God's counsel.
+After countless hours of counseling couples, pre-counseling them, post-marital counseling, and wedding-doing over the past forty-five years, we have seen marriages get restored.
+This happens when husband and wife stop viewing each other as either "savior" or "destroyer," individually look to God, cry out "Change me, God!", and respond to God's counsel.

 Can God use a partner to mediate healing?
 Of course.
-But that's God, not the partner (who gets some credit for being a vessel of God, like a mug is to be affirmed for containing a great cup of coffee).
-God has mediated a lot of healing to me through Linda, and she would say the same about me.
+But that's God, not the partner (who gets some credit for being a vessel of God, like a mug is to be affirmed for containing a great blend of coffee).
+God has mediated much healing to me through Linda, and she would say the same about me.
 But neither of us is The Great Healer.
 It is bad news relationship-wise if one is viewed that way, or views the other that way.
-What will happen is big-time disappointment.
+What happens is big-time disappointment.

 If you are hurting and lonely, even while married, the answer to your personal hell is not "I need to find someone!"
-We see way too many mistakes made at this point.
+Way too many mistakes are made at this point.
 Someone dates as a cure for their inner tragedy.
 Two unhealed people "fall in love."
-My counsel is: Never date or marry as relief for tragedy.
+Never date or marry as relief for tragedy.
 Unless you want to experience hell on earth in a failing marriage, with children.